ToJans/supersetkata/README.md

 The idea is to implement a solution for a problem based on the tests:

+- Open the solution you cloned during installation in Visual Studio
 - You start out with all tests disabled.
 Build the solution.
-Eveything should work
+Everything should work
 - Remove the `ignore` attribute on the first test
    ```C#
     public class SuperSetsTest